syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 - ``SwapFFLAGSImm``, ``SwapFRMImm`` and ``SwapFCSRImm`` - Save previous CSR value into a GPR and write immediate into it.
 - ``WriteFFLAGS``, ``WriteFRM``, ``WriteFCSR`` - Write register to CSR.
 Best used in combination with `Operands Reinitialization <#operands-reinitialization>`__

-These pseudoinstructions in conjuction with
-`Immediate Histograms <#immediate-histograms>`__ provide flexible manipulation of static and dynamic rounding modes, reading, clearing and writing exception flags and so on.
+These pseudoinstructions in conjunction with `Immediate Histograms <#immediate-histograms>`__ provide flexible manipulation of static and dynamic rounding modes, reading, clearing and writing exception flags and so on.
 A few examples follow below.